 - Choose an instrument that has a sound or look that you like.

-- Check with the band director to see which instrument is needed in the band.
+- Check with Terry to see which instrument is needed in the band.

 When selecting an instrument, keep in mind that in a very small number of cases, physical characteristics may indicate that a particular instrument will be relatively easy or difficult.
-Options can be discussed with the music teacher.
+Options can be discussed with the Terry.

-Use your own - If you already have an instrument or if you'll be using an instrument that your children left behind, be sure to take it into a repair shop to make sure that it is in excellent working condition.
+Use your own - If you already have an instrument be sure to take it into a repair shop to make sure that it is in excellent working condition.
 Some music students become frustrated because they try to learn on an instrument that no one can play.

-Rent an instrument - Music dealers in your area rent instruments for a very reasonable monthly fee.
+Rent an instrument - Music dealers rent instruments for a very reasonable monthly fee.
 It is usually possible to exchange for another instrument if you change your mind.
-Talk to your New Horizons teacher and check the yellow pages.
-In many cases, a music dealer has been involved in planning your local New Horizons program and will understand your special needs.

 Buy an instrument - Once you're certain of the instrument you'd like to play, purchase one at your local music store.
 It is recommended that you learn the basics on a particular instrument before making a purchase.